aquasecurity/trivy-operator/README.md

 - Automated vulnerability scanning for Kubernetes workloads.
 - Automated configuration audits for Kubernetes resources with predefined rules or custom Open Policy Agent (OPA) policies.
 - [Custom Resource Definitions] and a [Go module] to work with and integrate a range of security scanners.
-- The [Octant Plugin] and the [Lens Extension] that make security reports available through familiar Kubernetes interfaces.
+- The [Lens Extension] that make security reports available through familiar Kubernetes interfaces.

 <p align="center">
 <img src="docs/images/trivy-operator-overview.png" alt="Trivy-operator Overview"/>